Engineering Science (Artificial Intelligence) MS

 About the Program

-This Engineering Sciences MS with a course focus on Artificial Intelligence (AI) is a 1 and 1/2 year (30 credit hour) multidisciplinary program.
-It is designed to train students in the areas of machine learning, programming languages that are needed to design intelligent agents, deep learning algorithms, and advanced artificial neural networks that use predictive analytics to solve real-world problems.
-Students in this program are offered a set of foundational core courses in AI and the flexibility to choose from elective concentration areas that include data analytics, computational linguistics and information retrieval, machine learning and computer vision, knowledge representation and robotics.
+This Engineering Sciences MS with a course focus on Artificial Intelligence (AI) is a year and a half (30 credit hour) multidisciplinary program that trains students in the areas of machine learning, AI programming languages, deep learning algorithms, and advanced artificial neural networks that use predictive analytics to solve real-world problems.
+The program features a set of foundational core courses in AI and the flexibility to choose from elective concentration areas that include data analytics, computational linguistics and information retrieval, machine learning and computer vision, knowledge representation, and robotics.

 This program is STEM approved, allowing international students the opportunity to apply for the 24-month STEM OPT extension.